mochiiten9158/mochiiten9158/README.md

 I am Shambhawi Sharma (she/her), a fourth year undergraduate majoring in Computer Science and minoring in Business and Computational Mathematics!
 I aspire to do a doctorate degree towards systems research, preferably in the field of High Performance Computing.

 # Projects
+* **HawkPhish**
+    * I, along with my team consisting of John Deifel, Kaleb Austgen, Verica Karanakova, Alyssa Cao, Na'im Mohammed, Mohammed Trigui, Harrison Le, Emmanuel Gonzalez, Ricky Madrid Quiles, Katherine Prush, Kathleen Monahan, Lucas Costa-Wang, Jiachen Wang and Rodney Fears under the guidance of Dr. Rahul Patel created a cybersecurity solution that works as a chrome extension that scans malicious links and stores them in an Azure SQL database.
+I worked in creation and management of databases and performing analytics/statistics on real world data.
+I contributed to establishing end-to-end connection between frontend and backend, and contributed towards encryption of data and garbage collection.
+* **Lottery Scheduler, Multi-Level Paging, Threading and System Calls**
+    * I modified a research OS in xv6 to enable new and customized system calls and implement multilevel paging, threading and scheduling.
+I created an OS CPU Scheduler in C that assigns each running process with a specific resource time of the processor directly proportional to the number of tickets it has.
+Event scheduling is random based on a linear congruential generator algorithm (LCG) where a linear equation is used to determine which event “wins” the lottery to be assigned processor time.
 * **Python TUI Bank Application**
     * I created a TUI Bank application using psycopg2 and Python.
 The Banking Application possessed a database made on postgres and pgadmin4 which could be accessed by customers, bank managers and tellers to perform functions such as adding accounts, deleting accounts and cash withdrawals, deposits and transfers.
 * **Android Weather App and Android News App**